atlassian/escalator/docs/calculations.md

 We then take the higher percentage utilisation, in this case CPU: **250%**.

+When node group's minimum size is set to 0, a special value (math.MaxFloat64) is used for CPU/Memory percentage utilisation if it scales up from 0.
+This value will be used to calculate scale up delta as describe below.

 Based on this figure we will then either scale up, do nothing or scale down.
 This depends on what the thresholds are configured at.
 Threshold configuration is [documented here](./configuration/advanced-configuration.md).